mmaulwurff/typist.pk3/Readme.md

      you type answers for your targets.
 When the answer is ready, press Enter, and it is applied to the matching targets.
 Hold Enter for continuous fire.

+2.2.1.
+Press Ctrl+Backspace to erase the whole answer.

 3. If you find yourself in a situation when you'd rather walk away from a fight, use /explore command - type it instead of an answer.
 This will lock you in Exploration mode until Unlock Game Mode with a bound key.